ag-sc/JLink/README.md

 	5.4 OMIM(Not in use but maybe interesting) https://omim.org/downloads/
 	5.5 Stanford-postagger (english-bidirectional-distsim.tagger) https://github.com/richardwilly98/test-stanford-tagger/tree/master/models

+6. Copy requiered files according to your config-file.
+	Training, Dev, and Test data can be found in the downloaded zip-folder in CDR_Data/CDR.Corpus.vxxxxxxx/*PubTator.txt.

 HINT:
 If you want to test on test data.
-Merge Training and Development Files from CDR_Corpus into one file.
+Merge Training and Development files from CDR_Corpus into one file.
 Use this as training data.

 If you want to apply the systems model to completely new data merge all three files (train, develop, test) into one big file and use this for training.